MichaszJ/scripts/README.md

 This repo is a collection of various scripts, mainly related to my schoolwork in my aerospace engineering undergraduate program.
 These were written for personal use/education/reference, I cannot guarantee these will work as intended.

 Documentation on usage can be found on my website: [Personal Scripts Documentation](https://michaszj.github.io/#docs).
+Note that these docs may be slightly out of date, I work on these scripts frequently and only reformat/rerun the docs semi-regularly.

 Current scripts:
 - Aerodynamics